Day #7: Exploring Wellington

 Mount Victoria Lookout

-Mount Victoria Lookout is southeast of the Wellington Botanic Gardens, situated on a promontory, it overlooks Wellington City, the Harbor, and the ocean to the south.
+Mount Victoria Lookout is southeast of the Wellington Botanic Gardens.
+Situated on a promontory, it overlooks Wellington City, the Harbor, and the ocean to the south.
 Pedestrians may access the summit by following a 4.5km walkway (approximately and hour and a half climb), or taking the number 20 bus.
-Near the top is a signal cannon used between 1877 and 1900 as a 12 noon signal time so mariners and citizens could "sync" their watches.
-Where the trail gives way to a series of concrete stairs leading to the summit is a monument to the America Antarctic explorer Rear Admiral Robert Byrd.
-The memorial consists of a monument in the form of a polar tent, the front of which is build up with rock from Antartica.
+Near the top is a signal cannon used between 1877 and 1900 as a 12-noon signal time so mariners and citizens could "sync" their watches.
+Near the top the trail gives way to a series of concrete stairs leading to the summit.
+Enroute is a monument to the America Antarctic explorer Rear Admiral Robert Byrd.
+The memorial consists of a monument in the form of a polar tent, the front of which is build up with rock from Antarctica.
 Underneath the bust are three plaques that commemorate his achievements.
 Byrd used New Zealand as a base for his Antarctic expeditions for 27 years and came to regard the country as his second home.
 From the monument a final set of steps leads to the lookout proper.

 Mount Victoria Lookout